Pfizer Building

-The Pfizer Building is a structure on 42nd Street in the East Midtown neighborhood of Manhattan, New York City, New York, U.S. The structure consists of two formerly-separate buildings at 219 and 235 East 42nd Street, which housed the pharmaceutical company Pfizer.
+The Pfizer Building is a skyscraper on 42nd Street in the East Midtown neighborhood of Manhattan, New York City, New York, U.S. The structure consists of two formerly separate buildings at 219 and 235 East 42nd Street, which housed the pharmaceutical company Pfizer.
 The older building at 219 East 42nd Street, completed in 1905, was originally a 10-story building.
 The building at 235 East 42nd Street, designed by Emery Roth & Sons in the International Style, was constructed in 1960 and has 33 stories.

-Both buildings have been undergoing a conversion to residential use since 2024; the project includes constructing 1,600 apartments and expanding 219 East 42nd Street to 29 stories.
+Both buildings have been undergoing a conversion to residential use since 2024.
+The project includes constructing 1,600 apartments and expanding 219 East 42nd Street to 29 stories.
+The building was evacuated during the conversion on July 7, 2026, after two columns began to buckle; this prompted fears of a collapse and required part of the additions to be rebuilt.

 Description

+Original structures

 The Pfizer Building is composed of two structures.
 219 East 42nd Street has 350,000 ft2 of space across 10 stories.
 The original facade was replaced in 1963 with a green glass facade.

 The building at 235 East 42nd Street has 823623 ft2 of space.
 Measuring 409 ft high with 33 stories, the building was designed by Emery Roth & Sons in the International Style.
 When built, the structure had a frontage of 225 ft on 42nd Street to the south and 125 ft on 43rd Street to the north.
-235 East 42nd Street has setbacks on its 42nd Street facade at the 11th and 15th stories, and it originally had a glass-and-aluminum facade.
+235 East 42nd Street has setbacks on its 42nd Street facade at the 11th and 15th stories.
+It originally had a glass-and-aluminum facade.

 The interior floor slabs are nearly 200 ft wide.
-Nikos Bel-Jon was commissioned to create a mural titled Medical Research Through the Ages, measuring 36 by 11 ft across.
+Nikos Bel-Jon was commissioned to create a mural titled Medical Research Through the Ages at 235 East 42nd Street, measuring 36 by 11 ft across.
 Bel-Jon's mural was composed of tin and aluminum panels, which depicted various figures in the medical industry throughout history, including the physician Hippocrates, the microbiologist Alexander Fleming, and the chemist Louis Pasteur.
 The upper stories had mechanical ducts underneath the floor slabs.

+Residential conversion

 As part of the structures' 2020s residential conversion, the space is being divided into 1,600 apartments, and nineteen additional floors are being built atop 219 East 42nd Street.
 Due to zoning rules, the floor slabs are being subdivided.
 The conversion also includes 100000 ft2 of amenities such as a fitness center and a rooftop swimming pool.
-In addition, the buildings originally had 2,000 windows, which are being replaced during the residential conversion.
+In addition 2,000 windows are being replaced during the residential conversion.
 The original windows could not be opened, but zoning regulations stipulated that all apartments have at least one window that could be opened.